ifont21/multi-k8s/notes.md

 ## Kubernetes

+### Pods

+Is a group of containers with a common purpose

 ### Deployments

+Maintains a set of identical pods, ensuring that they have the correct config and that the right number exists.
 Deployments is a type of controller

 ---